All Course Descriptions

 Academic Hours: 3

 MAT 2613 – Calculus III (Prerequisite: MAT 1623).
-This course includes the following topics: analytical geometry; parametric equations; polar coordinates; improper integrals, infinite sequences and series; Taylor polynomial, vectors and geometry of space.
+This course includes the following topics: analytical geometry; parametric equations; polar coordinates; infinite sequences and series; Taylor polynomials; vectors; geometry of space; and vector-valued functions.
 Three hours lecture.
 Three hours credit.

 MAT 2623 - Calculus IV